bakame-php/psr7-uri-interface-tests/README.md

 On the `League\Url` test suite the method worked because I mocked the interface but on real world implementation it failed miserably.
 So I setup this test suite to compare implementations against what the interface expects.

 This is a work in progress.
 Feel free to update and improve the tests.
-It will help everyone get a real interoperable UriInterface.
+It will help everyone get a real interoperable `UriInterface`.

 Tested implementations
 -------